AeroPython/scikit-aero/README.rst

 * Full support of NumPy arrays.
 * Support for both Python 2 and 3.
 * Fully tested and documented.
-* Standard atmosphere properties up to 11 kilometers (troposphere).
+* Standard atmosphere properties up to 86 kilometers.
 * Gas dynamics calculations.

 Future
 ------

-* Full COESA model.
 * Airspeed conversions.
 * Coordinate systems.
 * Most of the PDAS.